 This recipe is lactose-free when you use almond or coconut milk.

 Blueberry Corn Muffins

-- 1 cup of almond flour
+- 1 cup blanched almond flour

-- 2 teaspoons of baking powder
+- 2 teaspoons baking powder

-- 1 egg
+- 1 large egg

-- about 1/2 cup of blueberries
+- 1/2 cup blueberries

 - Combine all the dry ingredients into a bowl and blend well.